bartbutenaers/node-red-contrib-ui-babylonjs-3d/README.md

 ## Getting started

 Some basic steps to setup a 3D scene with this node:
+1. Create a 3D scene in a third party 3D editor that can export gltf/glb/obj files.
+Of course this step is not needed when you want to create a 3D scene from scratch via messages from Node-RED...
-1. When you have 3D file (gltf, glb or obj), install it on your server and specify the path to it in the node's config screen.
+2. When you have a 3D file exported (gltf, glb or obj), install it on your server and specify the path to it in the node's config screen.
+For obj files, all related files (e.g. material .mtl file) should be stored in the same directory as the obj file!
+   Note that currently there is a [bug](https://github.com/bartbutenaers/node-red-contrib-ui-babylonjs-3d/issues/2) for obj files!
-2. Add the required startup commands in the *"Startup"* field on the config screen.
+3. Add the required startup commands in the *"Startup"* field on the config screen (which will be executed as soon as the dashboard tabsheet is loaded, e.g. to setup a camera, lights, meshes, ...

 ## Meshes